 How to Choose the Right Centre

-With a 49% pass rate -- 22 percentage points higher than Mandurah -- Success is the statistically strongest option for almost every Perth candidate.
+With a 56.4% pass rate, 28 points higher than Midland, Cannington is the statistically strongest option for almost every Perth candidate.
 If you can travel there, it should be your first choice.
+Note that the rate is declining, so don't delay.

-3. Avoid Mandurah, Mirrabooka, and City West Perth
+3. Avoid Midland, Mirrabooka, and City West Perth

 4. Invest in Extra Practice Hours